pcaston/OpenPeerPower.github.io/source/_docs/tools/keyring.markdown

 <div class='note warning'>

-  If you are using the Python Keyring, [autostarting](/getting-started/autostart/) of Home Assistant will no longer work.
+  If you are using the Python Keyring, [autostarting](/getting-started/autostart/) of Open Peer Power will no longer work.

 </div>